dtc-innovation/mind-the-gaps/_posts/2018-02-12-retrospective.md

 - try to balance caveats and criticism with counter offers
 - to reflect more before snapping a prompt and harsh comment
 - to ask "are we done yet?" when I feel lost instead of backtracking the conversation
+- felt uncomfortable about my communication when we decided not to write the questions–we did not end up doing what we planned; wrapping up the session will help next time

 {% include figure.html src="/assets/posts/2018-02-12-designing-questions.jpg" %}